 Leading Edge Award for Leadership in the Field (Nonexecutive Leadership)

 Awarded to Marilyn Johnson, recently retired science director at the Oregon Museum of Science and Industry (OMSI), Portland.
-In over 19 years of service, Johnson has led several projects that engage underserved communities, including Latinas en Ciencia, and the Science, Technology, and Rural Students (STARS) project, which won a 2007 Edgie for Visitor Experience.
+In nearly 20 years of service, Johnson has led several projects that engage underserved communities, including Latinas en Ciencia and the Science, Technology, and Rural Students (STARS) project, which won a 2007 “Edgie” for Visitor Experience.
 Johnson’s efforts to advance diversity extend beyond OMSI to her work with the Nanoscale Informal Science Education Network (NISE Net), Girls RISE (Raising Interest in Science and Engineering) Museum Network (Girls RISEnet), and Science Museum Exhibit Collaborative.
-Her dedication to inclusivity has left a lasting impact, not only on OMSI but also on the entire informal science education (ISE) field.
+Her dedication to inclusivity has left a lasting impact, not only on OMSI but also on the entire informal science education (ISE)field.
 The jury recognized her pioneering work in diversity that has had a lasting impact on her institution and the field.